elfsternberg/sitedarts/README.md

 ## Installation

 Sitedarts uses jquery (1.3.2 or better required) and jquery.easing.
-Both are provided in this download.
-It's just Javascript, otherwise.
-Use as directed.

 ## Copyright

-Sitedarts is copyright (c) 2011 Elf M. Sternberg.
+Sitedarts is copyright (c) 2011, 2016 Elf M. Sternberg.
 Included libraries are covered by their respective copyright holders, and are used with permission of the licenses included.
 See the MIT-LICENSE file for the license on sitedarts.js itself.

 ## To Do